brianstorti/brianstorti.github.io/_posts/2015-01-06-the-role-of-a-reverse-proxy-to-protect-your-application-against-slow-clients.md

 ## Buffering reverse proxies for the rescue

-A reverse proxy (like [Nginx](http://nginx.com/)) seats in front of your application server (say, Unicorn), and can offer a sort of buffering system.
+A reverse proxy (like [Nginx](http://nginx.com/)) sits in front of your application server (say, Unicorn), and can offer a sort of buffering system.

 This buffering reverse proxy can handle an "unlimited" number of requests, and is not affected by slow clients.
 Nginx, for instance, uses a non-blocking Evented I/O model (rather than the I/O blocking forking model that Unicorn uses), which means that,